Sebastian Grigg, 4th Baron Altrincham

-Edward Sebastian Grigg, 4th Baron Altrincham (born 18 December 1965), is a British hereditary peer and Conservative member of the House of Lords.
+Edward Sebastian Grigg, 4th Baron Altrincham, Baron Altrincham of Islington (born 18 December 1965), is a British hereditary peer and Conservative member of the House of Lords.

 Early life

 Grigg was educated at Oriel College, Oxford, where he was a member of the 1987 Bullingdon Club.

 Business career

 After working at Goldman Sachs, Grigg became head of investment banking at Credit Suisse UK in 2007.
 He advised HM Treasury on the recapitalisations of the Royal Bank of Scotland, HBOS and Lloyds in October 2008 as part of a Credit Suisse team working from a makeshift office in one of the Treasury's corridors.
 He left Credit Suisse in 2016.
 He was a non-executive director of The Co-operative Bank from 2021 to 2025, representing shareholders, including Silverpoint and Goldentree, through to the sale of The Co-operative Bank to the Coventry Building Society in 2025.

 Political career

 Grigg unsuccessfully stood for the House of Commons for the Heywood and Middleton constituency in Manchester in 1997, aged 31, while working as a junior banker at Goldman Sachs.
 This period was described in his wife Rachel Kelly's memoir about her experience of depression and recovery.
 He wrote the afterword to Black Rainbow describing her depression and his experience of being a Parliamentary candidate while working for Goldman Sachs and this was subsequently republished in the Evening Standard in 2014 including these lines:This is the story of how we muddled through together.
 We tried to combine a career at Goldman Sachs with a career at The Times.
 We tried working mother.
 We tried stay-at-home mother.
 We tried the choices.
 We found that there is no road map, no safe harbour, no safe roles.
 But we also found extraordinary joy, extraordinary friendships and the blessing of children.

 He took the oath to enter the House of Lords as Lord Altrincham on 1 July 2021.
 He made his maiden speech on 13 October 2021, talking about his wife's depression, working as a banker, standing for Parliament in 1997 and his family's history.
 He was a member of the House of Lords Select Committee on the Integration of Primary and Community Care, which published the report "Patients at the centre: integrating primary and community care" in December 2023.
-He is a member of the House of Lords Industry and Regulators Committee and the House of Lords Finance Bill Sub Committee.
+He was a member of the House of Lords Industry and Regulators Committee and the House of Lords Finance Bill Sub Committee.
+He became a Shadow Treasury Minister in September 2024.